-Many residents of Gdańsk and, indeed tourists, might wonder – why visit Park Brzeźnieński when the hugely illustrious President Ronald Reagan Park is just a kilometre or so away?
+Many residents of Gdańsk might wonder – why visit Brzeźnieński Park when the hugely illustrious President Ronald Reagan Park is just a kilometre or so away?

-Well, I invariably favour the underdog – and I wasn’t disappointed with Park Brzeźnieński.
+Well, I invariably favour the underdog – and I wasn’t disappointed with Brzeźnieński Park.

-- The seaside forest originally served as a protection of the road connecting the Russian military warehouses in Brzeźno and the quarantine station with Nowy Port.
-The abundance of trees which can now be seen were originally planted to protect the road used by Russian troops against drifting beach sand and other sea-based impact
+- The seaside forest originally served as a protection of the road connecting the Russian military warehouses in Brzeźno, and the quarantine station with Nowy Port.
+The abundance of trees in the area were originally planted to protect the road used by Russian troops against drifting beach sand and other sea-based impact

 - The beginning of the park’s history dates back to 1840-1842, when the seaside forest was transformed into a park.
 It was a place of rest for customers of the nearby bathing resort and spa

 - The seaside park is named after the doctor of Napoleon’s army, Jean Georg Haffner.
 Haffner came to the Free City of Danzig in 1808 as a major of Napoleon’s Grande Armée.
-Haffner was persuaded by the French Governor of Danzig, General Jean Rapp, to build the first bathing-spa resort in Gdańsk-Brzezno.
+The French Governor of Danzig, General Jean Rapp, persuaded Haffner to build the first bathing-spa resort in Gdańsk-Brzezno.
 Haffner also founded the first spa in Sopot

 - Remains of ancient Prussian fortifications can be found in the park